 Print the tsunami supplies checklist and safety tips below.
 Keep this information in your emergency kit so it's handy when you need it the most.

-A tsunami can be generated by a volcano and earthquake.
-Although typically these disasters occur underwater, on occasion an above-ground earthquake, landslide, or volcano can cause a tsunami if it’s close enough to the shore.
+Although such events are more common underwater, on occasion an above-ground earthquake, landslide, or volcano can cause a tsunami if it’s close enough to the shore.
 It’s a good idea to prepare for those disasters also if you live in areas prone to any of those disasters.

 Raise awareness on tsunami preparedness!